Summer Camps

 If you need a Schengen visa for a summer camp in Germany, Poland or the Czech Republic, we ask you to send us information from your passport with your application.
 We need this information to create an invitation.
 ASF will send the invitation to the home address stated on the registration form.
 The invitation is accompanied by proof of travel health insurance (only applies to non-German participants).

 The invitation takes 1-4 weeks depending on the destination.
-Unfortunately, we are unable to assist with visa applications for participation in the summer camps in Latvia.
+Unfortunately, we are unable to assist with visa applications for participation in the summer camps in Latvia and Lithuania.

 Due to the current situation, we are unfortunately unable to assist participants from Russia with visa applications.
 Interested parties from Russia require a valid Schengen visa.